Dog Panting Before Labor (Why It Happens and What To Do)

 Panting is often a normal part of the birthing process, but it can also signal complications that need attention.

-We outline the common reasons why dog panting before labor happens, what you can do at home, and when to seek veterinary help.
+We outline the common reasons why dog panting happens before labor, what you can do, and when to seek veterinary care.

 Dog panting before labor is usually linked to hormonal changes, physical discomfort, and the early stages of whelping.
 As the dog’s body prepares for birth, her temperature drops slightly, contractions begin, and she may feel restless.